cbochs/grapple.nvim/README.md

 #### `grapple.scope#root`

-Create a scope resolver that generates a scope path by looking upwards for directories containing a specific file or directory.
+Create a scope resolver that generates a project scope by looking upwards for directories containing a specific file or directory.

 **API**: `require("grapple.scope").root(root_names, opts)`